 Duncraig Manor & Gardens

 Experience the elegance and simplicity of a bygone era at Duncraig Manor & Gardens, the most inviting and special place to stay in the Southern Pines area.
 Duncraig, a beautifully restored circa 1928 estate, which is listed on the Department of the Interior’s Historic Register, was completely and carefully restored to its former glory in 2019.
 The over 12,000 square foot manor house has large, comfortable living spaces with a total of 7 guest quarters available for occupancy.
 Our suites, which accommodate up to 4 persons, are ideal for families.
 Each space has been carefully decorated and appointed with a blend of period and traditional furnishings, all with the comfort of our guests in mind.
 The Gardens, Patios and Terraces that surround the Manor, with their tastefully placed seating and tables, are wonderful spaces to enjoy the great outdoors and its natural beauty.
 The Spa offers Massages and a Pool to help you unwind and relax, and there’s comfy seating, game tables and home theater in the Spa Lounge.
 The Butler’s Pantry is always open and offers cold drinks, hot beverages and snacks.
-For our guests, a delicious gourmet breakfast is served each morning and hors d’oeuvres are provided at the close of each afternoon.
+For our guests, a delicious gourmet breakfast is served each morning.

 All our rooms and suites have private baths and are air-conditioned.
 Amenities in each accommodation include comfortable seating, a hair dryer, premium soaps, shampoos, conditioners and lotions, and Wi-Fi.
 Irons and ironing boards are available upon request.
 The most romantic guest rooms have fireplaces and oversized bathtubs.